 Explanations should clearly indicate, with reference to the cited documents, the reasons supporting the conclusions that any of the said criteria is or is not satisfied.
 If only certain passages of the cited documents are relevant or particularly relevant, the examiner should identify these, for example, by indicating the page, column or the lines where such passages appear.

-Further guidance on the novelty considerations, inventive step consideration and industrial applicability considerations are provided in Chapters 12, 13 and 14, respectively.
+Further guidance on the novelty considerations, inventive step consideration and industrial applicability considerations are provided in Chapter 12, Chapter 13 andChapter 14, respectively.

 Box No. VI: Certain Documents Cited

 The examiner also mentions, as such, any published application or any patent referred to in the report by virtue of Rule 64.3 and provides for each such published application or patent the following indications:

 its date of publication;

 its filing date, and its claimed priority date (if any);

 Rule 70.7(b), 70.9; Section 507(a)